 While viral campaigns build momentum before becoming massive, buzz is more immediate.

 The buzz campaign enhances the promotion of a product, thereby increasing brand recognition.
-A buzz campaign centers on branded content, raising awareness, and educating customers on the specificities of the brand.
+Any buzz campaign has its own brand at the main focus and centers on branded content, raising awareness, and educating customers on the specificities of the brand.

 Furthermore, buzz marketing operates both off- and online – it can often start as an offline event that moves online through websites, lives, social media, etc.

-Distributing branded content or organizing an offline event can create a buzz amongst consumers.
+Distributing branded content or organizing an offline event can create a buzz amongst your targeted audience.
 This incentivizes them to mention the product or event on their social media, which can take the campaign from offline to online.

 How to create a buzz marketing campaign?